 (a) Historically, we participated in cash pooling and other financing arrangements with GE to manage liquidity and fund our operations and, upon completion of this Spin-Off, we will no longer participate in these arrangements.
-In connection with the Spin-Off, we expect to receive a net cash contribution from GE to be used for our future operations such that our cash balance on the date of the completion of the Spin-Off will be approximately \$4.2 billion, of which \$603 million is reported in Assets of business held for sale as of December 31, 2023 related to the planned sale of a portion of our Steam business to Electricité de France S.A. ("EDF").
+In connection with the Spin-Off, we expect to either receive a net cash contribution from GE to be used for our future operations or to make a cash distribution to GE such that our cash balance on the date of the completion of the Spin-Off will be approximately \$4.2 billion, of which \$603 million is reported in Assets of business held for sale as of December 31, 2023 related to the planned sale of a portion of our Steam business to Electricité de France S.A. ("EDF").
+Based on the December 31, 2023 cash balance of approximately \$2.2 billion, consisting of (1) cash, cash equivalents and restricted cash of approximately \$1.6 billion and (2) approximately \$0.6 billion reported in Assets of business held for sale as of December 31, 2023 related to the planned sale of a portion of our Steam business to EDF, a net cash contribution to us from GE of approximately \$2.0 billion would be required.
+This net cash contribution from GE would be comprised of approximately \$1.7 billion as described in this adjustment (a) and approximately \$0.3 billion as described in adjustment (b).
+This amount, however, will be finalized based on the performance of GE Vernova in the first quarter of 2024, so that the cash balance expected at the time of the Spin-Off will be approximately \$4.2 billion.
 At the time of sale, a portion of the cash consideration that we will receive from EDF will compensate us for the amount of cash recorded in Assets of business held for sale.
+The planned sale of a portion of our Steam business to EDF is not a strategic shift as described in ASC 205, and therefore has not been and will not be presented in the future as discontinued operations.

 Prior to the completion of the Spin-Off, we intend to enter into a \$3.0 billion committed revolving credit facility.
 The facility is not expected to be utilized at the closing of the Spin-Off, however, we expect to use this facility to fund near-term intra-quarter working capital needs.
 In addition, we intend to enter into a \$3.0 billion committed trade finance facility.
 The trade finance facility is not expected to be utilized and will not provide direct liquidity to GE Vernova.
-Total deferred debt issuance costs associated with the credit facility and trade finance facility of \$15 million are recorded in All other assets and are amortized to Interest and other financial charges - net over the terms of the credit facility and trade finance facility are recorded in Interest and other financial charges - net.
+Total deferred debt issuance costs associated with the credit facility and trade finance facility of \$15 million are recorded in All other assets and are amortized to Interest and other financial charges - net over the terms of the credit facility are recorded in Interest and other financial charges - net.
 Total amortization and fees related to the credit facility and trade finance facility are \$17 million for the year ended December 31, 2023.